 The New Jersey Business & Industry Association has developer multiple resources to assist the state’s employers.
 Go to https://njbia.org, to learn more.
 In addition, NJBIA and New Jersey’s Community Colleges are joining with employers, industry associations, labor unions, education institutions, and workforce development partners to provide students and workers with the career pathways they need to find new careers and opportunity, and to ensure that employers have access to a highly skilled workforce to meet critical labor market needs.
 To learn more and see how your business can get involved with NJ Pathways, go to , go to njpathways.org.

-Information about why to do business in Somerset County can be found here; go here for details about services and programs of the Somerset County Business Partnership.
+Information about why to do business in Somerset County can be found here; for an overview about services and programs of the Somerset County Business Partnership, including the Somerset Business Hub which can be used for meetings and events, go here.
 Transportation information about Somerset County can be found here, from RideWise.

 Other resources, services from the GRWDB and national, state and local partners